Join us for

 A group playing a piano sextet

-CMW participants performing Shotakovich’s Piano Quintet, op 57
+CMW participants performing Shostakovich’s Piano Quintet, op 57

 About Chamber Music Weekend